 We wish, therefore, to outline the various functions of the School Board and its relationship with the P&C Association to better enable you to be actively involved in your school.

-Professionally, Matt leads a successful vocational education and training business focused on supporting young people into work and job pathways.
+Professionally, Matt leads a several successful vocational education and training business focused on supporting young people into work and job pathways.
 Prior to this Matt held senior operational roles with BHP and a variety of companies servicing the resources sector.

 Matt is passionate about supporting Swanbourne Primary and its teaching staff to deliver great holistic outcomes for its students.